LOOKING TO QUIT - WHY NOT TRY A FREE VAPE OR E-CIG STARTER KIT*

 There is still no question that E-Cigarettes are a better choice for smokers, and the largest review of evidence to-date, conducted by Cochrane, found ‘high-certainty evidence’ that E-Cigarettes are more effective for quitting smoking than traditional forms of nicotine replacement therapy, like nicotine patches or nicotine gum.
 (7)

-DOES E CIGARETTE CAUSE CANCER?
+DOES VAPING CAUSE CANCER?
 THE TRUTH BEHIND THE DAILY MAIL ARTICLE - CONCLUSION

 I think we can all agree that the world would be a better place without scaremongering headlines, especially when they are riding a wave of happenstance, like the Government’s Smokefree 2030 plan or the ban on disposable vapes.
 Proper information on vaping has never been more needed, but Daily Mail headlines scaring smokers away from vaping is a genuine disservice to the actual information contained in the studies they use to prop up the headline.